 A Peek at the Fun: Looking for a fun kids Christmas party idea?
-We have an awesome “Cookies for Santa Party,” complete with hand decorated cookie plates.
+I have an awesome “Cookies for Santa Party,” complete with hand decorated cookie plates.

 Fun Kids Christmas Party: